sreelakodali/Research2017_Sreela/Demo/README.md

-README

-Human Activity Recognition (HAR) Demo
+# Human Activity Recognition (HAR) Demo
 Author: Sreela Kodali, kodali@princeton.edu

+The full demo takes raw acc/gyro data from an iPhone, generates the input activation hex files, runs the hex files on the chip, and outputs the predicted physical activity.

 Additional Files:
 (1) In models2chip/